awsdocs/aws-doc-sdk-examples/php/cross_service/aurora_item_tracker/README.md

 You can develop a dynamic web application that tracks and reports on work items by using the following AWS services:

-+ Amazon Serverless Amazon Aurora database
++ Amazon Aurora Serverless database
-+ Amazon Simple Email Service (Amazon SES).
++ Amazon Simple Email Service (Amazon SES)

-For more information on Laravel and how to use it visit [Laravel.com](laravel.com).
+For more information on Laravel and how to use it, see [Laravel.com](laravel.com).

 This AWS tutorial uses the [RDSDataServiceClient](https://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.RDSDataService.RDSDataServiceClient.html) object to perform CRUD operations on the Aurora Serverless database.

-**Note:** You can only use the **RDSDataServiceClient** object for an Aurora Serverless DB cluster or an Aurora PostgreSQL.
+**Note:** You can only use the **RDSDataServiceClient** object for an Aurora Serverless DB cluster or an Amazon Aurora PostgreSQL-Compatible Edition.
 For more information, see [Using the Data API for Aurora Serverless](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html).

 #### Topics